drduh/YubiKey-Guide/README.md

 BSSYMUGGTJQVWZZWOPJG
 ```

+**Important** Save this credential in a permanent, secure place as it will be needed to issue new sub-keys after expiration, and to provision additional YubiKeys.

-On Linux or OpenBSD, select the password using the mouse or by double-clicking on it to copy to clipboard.
+**Tip** On Linux or OpenBSD, select the password using the mouse or by double-clicking on it to copy to clipboard.
 Paste using the middle mouse button or `Shift`-`Insert`.

 Generate a new key with GPG, selecting `(8) RSA (set your own capabilities)`, `Certify` capability only and `4096` bit key size.